 Analyze the music a lot

 Since not everyone has the opportunity to graduate from Berkeley, not everyone is lucky enough to have a good mentor.
 But remember that the best tutor in our life will always be the music itself.
 Studying music even at home, you will learn tips on arranging music, see how to write harmonies, melodies and how good material should sound.
-This will instill in you a good musical taste and will help you a lot to create music.
+This will instill in you a good musical taste and will help you a lot to make music.
 If you are an expert in this analysis, your skills will help you become a good producer in the future.

-Talented music producers are experts in the music industry.
+Talented producers are experts in the industry.
 They have huge libraries of various musical styles and a rich vinyl collection.
 They know old and new euphony equally well, due to the fact that they constantly improve their musical ear and trust your ears when listening and creating something unique and unusual.

 You will graduate from university, but music will continue to teach you constantly throughout your life.
 If you are ready for this endless education, your products will never lose relevance, you will always follow trends and make high-quality tracks that will be played by every fifth person.

 Learn music theory

-It is quite difficult to try to convey your idea without relying and not focusing on the main provisions that are stated in music production.
-No one says that studying music theory, you will have to know absolutely everything about it, but you must understand the basics.
-This will give you a great advantage and a response when communicating with professionals in their field.
+It is quite difficult to try to convey your idea without relying and not focusing on the main provisions that are stated in music theory.
+No one says that studying music theory, you will have to learn absolutely everything about it, but you must understand the basics.
+This will give you a great advantage and a response when communicating with professionals in the field.

 Record everything around you

-It’s worth making a habit of taking small walks with a recorder, trying to catch interesting sounds and melodies around you.
-This idea is useful because for a novice producer it’s not just listening to a recording in a room after a walk, but a point to learn how to cut them into samples.
+It’s a good idea to make a habit of taking small walks with a recorder, trying to catch interesting sounds and melodies around you.
+This idea is useful because for a novice producer it’s not just listening to a recording in a room after a walk, but a point to learn how to work in a DAW and cut them into samples.